 Though the common cold usually occurs in the fall and winter months, the cold weather itself does not cause the common cold.
 Rather, it is thought that during cold-weather months, people spend more time indoors in close proximity to each other, thus facilitating the spread of the virus.
 For this same reason, children in day care and school are particularly prone to acquiring the common cold.
 The low humidity during these colder months is also felt to contribute to the increased prevalence of the common cold, as many of the implicated viruses seem to survive better in low-humidity conditions.

 What is the difference between the common cold and influenza (the flu)?

 Many people confuse the common cold with influenza (the flu).
 Influenza is caused by the influenza virus, while the common cold generally is not.
 While some of the symptoms of the common cold and influenza may be similar, patients with the common cold typically have a milder illness.
 Patients with influenza usually appear more ill and have a more abrupt onset of illness with fever, chills, headache, substantial muscle and body aches, dry cough, and extreme weakness.

 Though differentiating between the common cold and influenza can be difficult, there is laboratory testing available to confirm the diagnoses of influenza.

-Your physician or health-care practitioner will generally diagnose the common cold based on the description of your symptoms and the findings on your physical exam.
+A physician or health-care professional will generally diagnose the common cold based on the description of the symptoms and the findings during the physical exam.
 Laboratory testing and imaging studies are generally not necessary unless there are concerns about another underlying medical condition or potential complications.